mohamedrasikr/perplexity_super_skills/README.md

 2. Open that skill's `SKILL.md` and use it in the Perplexity Computer skill workflow you use for your environment.
 3. Combine domain skills when a workflow crosses boundaries.
 For example, pair `ai-agent-super-skill` with `agent-security-super-skill` when building production agents.
 4. Use `token-efficient` as a lightweight companion when you want tighter outputs and lower token usage.
-5. Review `DEDUPLICATION_AUDIT.md` for the source-to-repository mapping and duplicate decision.

 ## Workshop note